 - Always recognize and respect the source of what you are obtaining or use.

-- Always practice reciprocity for obtaining or using from any source.
+- Always seek permission and practice reciprocity for obtaining or using from any source.

 - Determine the intent of what you are obtaining or using from another culture.